mverkerk-godaddy/timings-docker/README.md

 Also, see the FAQ section in the Wiki for more help & tips: [https://github.com/Verkurkie/timings-docker/wiki/FAQ-page](https://github.com/Verkurkie/timings-docker/wiki/FAQ-page).

-## IMPORTANT!
+## IMPORTANT

 **> IF YOU ARE UPDATING YOUR INSTALLATION OF THIS REPO, PLEASE READ THE [UPDATING.md](./docs/UPDATING.md) DOCUMENT!!**

 ## Usage

 Before jumping into the installation & usage of this repo and the associated Docker container, please read the following notes.
-It is really crucial that you understand Docker and `docker-compose`, especially before you upgrade this repo!!
+It is really crucial that you understand Docker and `docker-compose`, especially when upgrading this repo!!

 - When you start the Docker infrastructure for the first time, a number of folders is created for logs and data files: